fugu-chop/launch_school/daily_logs/5_daily_log_jan2021.md

 __*Thoughts*__<br/>
 I didn't get to do the second round of revisions of unclear topics.
 Some of the exercises were pretty hairy - especially some of the edge cases around method access control, exception handling and variable shadowing when there are two instances of the same local variable in a method.

+##### 29/01/21 (Fri)
+__*Concepts covered*__<br/>
+- Revision
+  - Writing answers for practice problems

+__*Time spent*__<br/>
+126 minutes

+__*Thoughts*__<br/>
+I finally managed to make a start on the written problems.
+It's a little bit more challenging than RB109, since we're explaining concepts more heavily than just code snippets.
+It's a lot more open ended with room for error.
+So far, it's slow going, as I'm trying to create comprehensive answers without bloating the size of the answer.
+It's also hard to know what level of detail is appropriate, so I'm relying on some publicly available answers to help steer my answers.